arthurdeschamps/kapua-iot-gateway-simulation/docs/general.md

  2. [**Data Transmitter**](../data-transmitter/): The data transmitter listens to the publications made by the simulator and sends them all to the web application.

- 3. [**Web application**](../webapp-angular/):  The web-based application is a simple dashboard, displaying deliveries in real-time on an interactive map and showing some quantities evolution over time (e.g. customers).
+ 3. [**Webapp-angular**](../webapp-angular/):  The web-based application is a simple dashboard, displaying deliveries in real-time on an interactive map and showing some quantities evolution over time (e.g. customers).
 The *parametrizer* section enables the user to modify the simulation's parameters.